GloodBuster/real-state-user-microservice/README.md

-# Real State Admin Microservice
+# Real State User Microservice

 This is a backend microservice for the real-state app, specifically for the user module.
 It is built using Express and TypeScript.